 Because annuities are not insured by the government, their safety depends on the claims-paying ability of the insurance company.
 Principal, earnings, and payouts can be lost if the insurance company defaults.
 This is particularly important considering that an annuity can last for decades.
 Consult A.M.
 Best, Moody's, and Standard and Poor's for ratings of insurance companies.

-Fixed Annuities — Variable Annuities
+Fixed and Variable Annuities

 Fixed Annuity

-How can an insurance company guarantee payments to an individual without knowing beforehand how long that person will live?
+How can an insurance company guarantee payments to an individual without knowing how long that person will live?
 By spreading the risk over a large number of people.
-A payment for a fixed annuity is dependent, among other factors, on the life expectancy of the annuitant when payments begin.
+A payment for a fixed annuity depends, among other factors, on the life expectancy of the annuitant when payments begin.
 Some will live longer than expected, but others will die sooner.
 If the annuitant dies sooner, the insurance company keeps the rest of the principal; this will help pay for others who live longer.

 The main risk with a fixed annuity is inflation risk.
 Inflation will continually lessen the amount of goods and services the fixed payment can buy.
 Although there are periods of economic deflation, most of the time, prices for goods and services continually increases, so this risk will increase the longer the annuitant lives.